libj/lang/README.md

-# OpenJAX Classic Lang
+# OpenJAX Standard Lang

 **Java API Extension for `java.lang`**

 ## Introduction

-The OpenJAX Classic Lang library provides supplementary utilities for classes that belong to `java.lang`, or are considered essential as to justify existence in `java.lang`.
+The OpenJAX Standard Lang library provides supplementary utilities for classes that belong to `java.lang`, or are considered essential as to justify existence in `java.lang`.

 ## Classes

-* **[AnnotationParameterException](src/main/java/org/openjax/classic/lang/AnnotationParameterException.java)**: Thrown to indicate an exception in a parameter value of an annotation.
+* **[AnnotationParameterException](src/main/java/org/openjax/standard/lang/AnnotationParameterException.java)**: Thrown to indicate an exception in a parameter value of an annotation.
-* **[IllegalAnnotationException](src/main/java/org/openjax/classic/lang/IllegalAnnotationException.java)**: Thrown to indicate that an illegal annotation was encountered.
+* **[IllegalAnnotationException](src/main/java/org/openjax/standard/lang/IllegalAnnotationException.java)**: Thrown to indicate that an illegal annotation was encountered.
-* **[OperatingSystem](src/main/java/org/openjax/classic/lang/OperatingSystem.java)**: Enum representing the host operating system of the java runtime.
+* **[OperatingSystem](src/main/java/org/openjax/standard/lang/OperatingSystem.java)**: Enum representing the host operating system of the java runtime.
-* **[PackageLoader](src/main/java/org/openjax/classic/lang/PackageLoader.java)**: The `PackageLoader` is a class used to discover and load classes in a package.
+* **[PackageLoader](src/main/java/org/openjax/standard/lang/PackageLoader.java)**: The `PackageLoader` is a class used to discover and load classes in a package.
 Given a package name, the `PackageLoader` should attempt to locate and/or load the classes of the package.
 The `PackageLoader` uses a `ClassLoader`, either specified or default, for the discovery of packages and loading of classes.
-* **[PackageNotFoundException](src/main/java/org/openjax/classic/lang/PackageNotFoundException.java)**: Thrown when an application tries to load in a package using `PackageLoader`, but no definition for the specified package could be found.
+* **[PackageNotFoundException](src/main/java/org/openjax/standard/lang/PackageNotFoundException.java)**: Thrown when an application tries to load in a package using `PackageLoader`, but no definition for the specified package could be found.

 ### PackageLoader